pub enum ComputeCommand<T = Timestamp> {

 • Imported storage collections specified in source_imports exist and are readable by the compute replica.

-• Imported indexes specified in index_imports have been created on the replica previously, either by previous CreateDataflows commands, or by the same CreateDataflows command.
+• Imported indexes specified in index_imports have been created on the replica previously, by previous CreateDataflow commands.

 • Dataflow imports are readable at the specified as_of.
 In other words: The sinces of imported collections are not beyond the dataflow as_of.